For God and Country

 “He is an example of a person being in a situation far worse than these people, and he was a man of hope.
 He exemplified Christian love, even of love of enemies, blessing the captors as they were taking him up to the ‘death house,’ asking forgiveness [for them].”

 Father Hotze, who is attending the Medal of Honor ceremony in Washington, called it a well-deserved and long-overdue honor.

 “I think it will help out the canonization process,” he added, explaining that the Congregation for the Causes of Saints also looks to see if there’s a widespread following and if people look to the saintly candidate as an example.

 “There are people all over the country who see him as a saintly person already,” said Father Hotze.

-Ray Kapaun, who attended the ceremony at the White House to see President Barack Obama make the Medal of Honor presentation, noted how many people "are astounded" by what his uncle did.
+Ray Kapaun, who is attending the ceremony at the White House to see President Barack Obama make the Medal of Honor presentation, noted how many people “are astounded” by what his uncle did.

 He credited this widespread admiration primarily to “the POWs still alive who told the stories of Father Emil and never stopped, and this would not have happened if not for the love and admiration they had for him.”

 Added the heroic chaplain’s nephew, “I’m ever humbled to say I’m related to him.”